farirpgs/fari-community/public/catalog/creators/when-suddenly-games/imposition-srd/index.md

 ## CORE STATS

-Every character is comprised of a Level Die and a list of Paths with a Die Level to roll against the ID.
+Every character is comprised of:

+* Name, Age, Pronouns
+* Level Die - Ranging from a d4 to d12.
+Effectively the player's Level.
+The name may be changed to fit your theme.
+For the Crypt Has Opened this is the player's Spell Die, their overall skill with magic.
+* Path Die - Before rolling the player chooses a Path to roll with the Level Die.
 As established in the Paths section, what these are will depend on the type of game you’re making.
-Next we’ll talk about how to start a new character and assign stats.
+* Aspects - These are specialized areas of a Path.
+Where the Path establishes the die being rolled, the Aspect grants...
+* Aptitude - Dots, pips, or points in an Aspect that the player uses to lower the Imposition Die before rolling.

+Optionally:

+* Skills - Basic, everyday skills any character can have that help compliment but do not mimic Paths.
+* Special Abilities - To add more variety or specialization to a character you can add bespoke special abilities that are one use powers that reset each day.

 ### STARTING LEVEL